kammitama5/kammitama5.github.io/_posts/2021-7-15-Thursday-July-15th.md

 it has been actively acknowledged, though.
 I've felt like my entire life, I've put in long hours, and it was expected, or even taken for granted that everyone should do that.
 I remember years ago, a relative told me when I graduated undergrad that I would have to learn how to not be working these long hours anymore.
 Well that never happened.
 I took classes and worked freelance gigs while working full-time the entire time.
-Fortunately, my work ethic has ended up workimg to my advantage; when I needed help crossing the border to get a new stamp in my visa in San Diego, it was someone from a freelance gig who helped me, and if it weren't for taking classes, I wouldn't have acquired all these skills that led me to my current path.
+Fortunately, my work ethic has ended up working to my advantage; when I needed help crossing the border to get a new stamp in my visa in San Diego, it was someone from a freelance gig who helped me, and if it weren't for taking classes, I wouldn't have acquired all these skills that led me to my current path.